fablabbcn/smartcitizen-docs/Tutorials/md/Tutorials.md

 Next open the main file, `Sck_*.ino`, with the previously downloaded IDE and press `CTRL+U`, which will upload the program to the board.

 ### Configuring the SCK
-Now you the board knows what to do but it also has to be able to upload all gathered information to the Internet.
-Thus you need to set the ESSID (name of your wireless local area network), the associated password, etc. At the moment you can do this via *telnet* or by executing a python script, also located in [our repository](https://github.com/fablabbcn/Smart-Citizen-Kit) thus you already have it in your computer.
+Now you the board knows what to do but it also has to be able to upload all gathered information to the Internet, thus you need to configure your network.
+You can easily do this inside the very own platform.
+Enter the appropriate [section](http://#) and select the ESSID, its password, the encryption scheme it uses (WEP, WPA or WPA2) and the kind of antenna the SCK will be using.
+The applet will do the rest for you.

+On the other hand there are two alternative methods if the applet doesn't work in your system or you want to "go a little deeper".
+Via *telnet* or by executing a python script, also located in [our repository](https://github.com/fablabbcn/Smart-Citizen-Kit).
 The script features a wizard-like form that will help you through the process of configuring your board.
+That means you can even configure the SCK from your smartphone if you have the privileges and the right app to execute an external scripts.

 ### Start sharing
 Head to the [Smart Citizen website](http://smartcitizen.me), create an account and register your SCK along with its unique ID (MAC address).
 You're ready to go now.
 And remember, sharing is caring.